ministryofjustice/correspondence_tool_staff/README.md

 #### Using credentials attached to your IAM account

 If you have an MoJ account in AWS IAM, you can configure the aws-sdk with your access and secret key by placing them in the `[default]` section in `.aws/credentials`:

 1. [Retrieve you keys from your IAM account](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)<sup>[1](#user-content-footnote-aws-access-key)</sup> if you don't have them already.
 2. [Place them in `~/.aws/credentals`](http://docs.aws.amazon.com/sdk-for-ruby/v2/developer-guide/setup-config.html)

+When using Docker Compose your `~/.aws` will be mounted onto the containers so that they can use your local credentials transparently.

 #### Using shared credentials